ajleeson/research_blog/_posts/2022-09-09-nutrients-mini-experiment-1.md

 ---
 ## Model Spin-Up Initial Conditions

 I used four types of forcing during the model spin-up: ocean, atmospheric, tidal, and river forcing.
-The river forcing indluces forcing conditions for both the river and WWTPs.
+The river forcing includes forcing conditions for both the river and WWTPs.

 ### Ocean Forcing

 The values used for ocean forcing are listed below.
 With the exception of salinity, the ocean forcing variables are constants.

-The value of variables not listed in the table are is zero (e.g. free surface height or ammonium concentration).
+The value of non-listed variables is zero (e.g. free surface height or ammonium concentration).

 | Variable      | Description               | Value     | Notes|
 | ---           | ---                       | ---       | ---  |